 - Beer Garden – the beer garden is for adults ages 19+.
-Last year it was open from 3:00 until 9:00 pm and admission cost $5.
-We anticipate that 2020 details will be similar.
+It’s open from 10:00 am until 7:00 pm and admission costs $5.

 Lynn Valley Days Parade

-Lynn Valley Days Festival
+Lynn Valley Days Fair

-If you plan to visit the North Shore in mid-June, and you have young children, then definitely check out the Lynn Valley Days activities.
+If you plan to visit the North Shore in mid-July, and you have young children, then definitely check out the Lynn Valley Days activities.
 And while you’re in the area, consider visiting some of North Vancouver’s world-famous attractions, including Lynn Canyon Park with its free suspension bridge right close by.